The Manson Family cult was about 100 strong in 1969 when a group of them went on a killing spree — but what's happened to them since?

 Around this time, Charles "Tex" Watson joined up with the Family who, under Manson's spell, would become the cult leader's right-hand and murder seven in his name.

 In desert isolation on a sprawling farm, Manson was able to further hypnotize his followers.

-The Manson Family was expanding rapidly.
+Charles Manson's Family was expanding rapidly.
 In addition to Spahn Ranch, Manson established his followers at two other ranches in Death Valley.
 When Martin Luther King Jr. was assassinated in April of 1968, Manson cited an impending race war as the impetus.
 He claimed that the Beatles, too, foresaw this coming clash and that their White Album was actually speaking to the Family in order to motivate and to lead them.

 The Family began to prepare for the end of the world under Manson's direction.
 But when the race war didn't begin on its own in 1969, Manson decided it was up to his Family to get it going.

 Manson sent Family members Bobby Beausoleil, Mary Brunner, and Susan Atkins to the home of music teacher Gary Hinman, who had at some point befriended members of the Family.
 When he didn't cooperate with the Family as they saw fit, he was stabbed to death and "Political Piggy" was written in his blood across his walls.